Welcome to Bloomington. Beware the leaves of three…and let them be!

 It's extremely common in Monroe County and within the IU Campus.
 You'll see its vines growing on trees, rock walls, and buildings.
 It can even take over small bushes and shrubs.
 You'll recognize it by its three pairs of leaflets, all joined to a common stalk.
 Sometimes, the stems are slightly reddish.
-In mid-summer, it sprouts grape-like clumps of greenish, then white berries.
+In mid-summer, it sprouts grape-like clumps of greenish, then off - white berries.
 In the fall, it turns an attractive orange-yellow or red.
 There are two other less common, yet locally found, plants of the same family and genus with similar capability to cause contact dermatitis that that you should be aware of; poison oak and poison sumac.
-They are different in appearance than poison ivy, but as potent, so learning to identify all three is a worthwhile investment of time.
+They are different in appearance than poison ivy and less commonly seen in the Bloomington area, but as potent.
+Learning to identify all three is a worthwhile investment of time.

 The "poison" in poison ivy comes from an oily sap containing the allergenic compound urushiol.
 The sap is found in essentially all parts of the plant including the leaves, stems, vines, roots and berries.
 Bruising, cutting, breaking or burning any part of the plant readily releases the sap, which clings to your skin, under fingernails, to pet and animal fur, yard tools, and clothing.
 You can readily get contact dermatitis from touching those items, too, even weeks later.
 Inhalation of smoke from burning poison ivy can cause reactions to nasal passages, the oral cavity and even airways of the lungs.
 Since the sap remains on the plant long after the leaves fall off, cases of poison ivy rash can occur during winter, as well other warmer seasons of the year.